adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 ------------

-Some official `Flower code examples <https://flower.ai/docs/examples/>`_ are already updated to Flower Next so they can serve as a reference for using the Flower Next API.
+Some official `Flower code examples <https://flower.ai/docs/examples/>`_ are already updated to Flower 1.13 so they can serve as a reference for using the Flower 1.13 API.
 If there are further questions, `join the Flower Slack <https://flower.ai/join-slack/>`_ and use the channel ``#questions``.
 You can also `participate in Flower Discuss
 <https://discuss.flower.ai/>`_ where you can find us answering questions, or share and
-learn from others about migrating to Flower Next.
+learn from others about migrating to Flower 1.13.

 .. admonition:: Important

-    As we continuously enhance Flower Next at a rapid pace, we'll be periodically updating this guide.
+    As we continuously enhance Flower 1.13 at a rapid pace, we'll be periodically updating this guide.
 Please feel free to share any feedback with us!

 ..